terragraph/tgnms/README.md

 # Terragraph NMS
-Just enough to show the very basics.
+UI to visualize the terragraph wireless network.

 ## Prerequisites
 1. Recent-ish version of nodejs.
 6.9.1 was used for development.